 361 Milperra Road, Bankstown

-Open 10am till 10pm daily, Entertainment Park Bankstown is guaranteed fun for everyone.
-3,500 square metre indoor go-karting tracks, bowling lanes, virtual reality arenas and racing car simulators are just some of many fun activities up for offer.
+Open 10am to 10pm daily, Entertainment Park Bankstown is guaranteed fun for everyone.
+With 3,500 square metres of indoor go-karting tracks, bowling lanes, virtual reality arenas and racing car simulators, there isn't a better place we could think of for a fun day out in Sydney.

 Best Hands-On Workshops For Kids In Sydney